 This meeting is used primarily by the assessment team to present the assessment summary.
 Reasonable time should be allowed to discuss any concerns, but this meeting should not be used to argue the assessment findings or methodology.
 There should be no surprises during the exit meeting since the assessment team should have taken every effort possible during the conduct of the assessment to ensure that the assessed organization was aware of the team's findings and concerns.
-Prior to the exit meeting the assessment team should consider combining related findings into a small number of well-supported findings to help focus management's opportunities for improvement.
+Prior to the exit meeting, the assessment team should consider combining related weaknesses or performance issues into a smaller number of well-supported findings to help focus management's follow-up actions.
+A written summary of the assessment conclusions and results should be provided at the exit meeting.